This guide will teach you everything you need to know about BuzzSumo.

 With Monitoring, you see the exact sites that JUST linked to your competitors:

-It even shows you how many times that piece of content has been shared… and the Domain Authority of the site:
+It even shows you how many times that piece of content has been shared, your mentions over time… and the Domain Authority of the site.

 In my opinion, BuzzSumo has one of the best brand monitoring tools on the market.